-However, this Action Plan is very much a cross-service document that sets out shared responsibilities, with specific actions being owned by a relevant lead service area and implementation supported by other relevant service areas where necessary.
+However, this Action Plan is very much a cross-service document that sets out shared responsibilities, with each specific action being owned by a relevant lead service area and implementation supported by other relevant service areas where necessary.
 It is essential that all Council service areas play their part in implementing this Action Plan, which has been co-produced with involvement from all services.
-Following adoption of the Action Plan, it is proposed that annual delivery plans will be produced which will set out priority areas for that year to reduce the Council's scope 1 and 2 emissions (emissions which the Council has direct influence over), and which identify campaign themes aiming to reduce scope 3 emissions.
+Following adoption of the Action Plan, it is proposed that there will be discussions about priority actions with Councillors, and Service Areas as part of the annual Service Area Planning cycle.
+As part of a wider suite of activities/actions prioritised to deliver Council services over each Financial Year, these plans will include actions, as appropriate and where funding permits, to reduce the Council's scope 1 and 2 emissions (emissions which the Council has direct influence over).
+Alongside this, the content of the Service Area Plans will inform campaign themes for incorporation into annual Communications Plans aimed at helping reduce scope 3 emissions.

-In addition, a Climate Change Member Working Party has recently been established.
-The Working Party has no decision-making powers: its purpose is instead to provide steer on key matters which relate to the Council's response to climate change and to make sure that they are in line with the Council's Corporate Business Plan.
+In addition, a Climate Change and Nature Member Working Party has been established.
+The Working Party has no decision-making powers: its purpose is instead to provide steer on key matters which relate to the Council's response to climate change and nature conservation and enhancement to make sure that they are in line with the Council's Corporate Business Plan.
 Some of the group's responsibilities are to assist in the development and periodic revision of the Action Plan, to help identify priorities, and to monitor progress with the targets that the Action Plan sets.
 Detailed monitoring and climate change update reports will be prepared by the Climate Change Team and reported to the Corporate Management Committee at regular intervals.
 Formal decisions on climate change activities will be made at the relevant committees.